gupta-shat/mspevent.github.io/README.md

 <img style="float: right;" src="assets/submit-pull-request.png" alt="submit pull request" />

 Soon I'll be merging all your changes into the master branch of this project.
 You will get a notification email once the changes have been merged.

+## Where to go from here?

+Congrats!
+You just completed the standard _fork -> clone -> edit -> PR_ workflow that you'll encounter often as a contributor!